LeFredy7476/PartyMaster/README.md

 ### Expendable game librairy

-The logic used in our server must be made in a way that we can easily append our library with more games without difficulties.
+The logic used in our server will be made in a way that we can easily append our library with more games without difficulties.